logue311/EDNAS/README.md

 # Efficient Decoupled Neural Architecture Search by Structure and Operation Sampling (EDNAS)

-These source codes are authors' pytorch implementation of EDNAS.
+These source codes are authors' pytorch implementation of EDNAS (https://arxiv.org/abs/1910.10397).
 Our codes are implemented based on pytorch implementation of DARTS (https://github.com/quark0/darts).

 <p align="center">